0xrayn/invoice/README.md

 The workflow listens on `POST /webhook/send-invoice` and:
 - Downloads the PDF from the URL provided by Laravel.
-- Checks if the customer has a WhatsApp number; if yes, sends via WAHA.
+- Sends via WAHA if the customer has a WhatsApp number.
-- Checks if the customer has an email; if yes, sends via email.
+- Sends via email if the customer has an email address.

-### WAHA Setup
+### WAHA setup

 1. Open WAHA at `http://localhost:3000`.
 2. Start a session and scan the QR code with your WhatsApp.